hapax/hapax.github.io/assets/simple-physics.md

 describe the flow of electricity and
 [draw circuits](https://en.wikipedia.org/wiki/Mechanical%E2%80%93electrical_analogies)
 to solve mechanics problems!
-We are bound by convention and familiarity to the typical use case.
+But we are bound by convention and familiarity to the typical use case.

+There are other myths in play, for instance, that the only real toolset is calculus and its tributaries, and before then students must settle for the weakest possible caricatures of natural law and physical reasoning.
+This is nonsense, as I hope the examples above conclusively demonstrate.

 In summary, we are dealing with the age-old problem of *tradition*, the fact that conventions tend to be received and transmitted